AverageJoe1999/roblox-scripts/README.md

-there wil be more in tha future, maybe
+ill add more scripts overtime